Physics-50/Module-2/docs/index.md

 Module 2 is four weeks long.
 Each week, you will have a checkpoint due.
 These checkpoints will give us a chance to provide you feedback as your work towards the Module 2 deliverable: a series of figures with captions that convey the nature of the data and logic, leading to a final result.
 In this module you should start with Week 1, and the relevant concepts will be linked in context as you go along through this and other weeks.

 1. [Week 1 - Exploratory Phase](week1)
-    - Checkpoint: preliminary measurement of $$\eta$$ from trajectories of 3.5-mm diameter spheres, with uncertainty from random error in $$v_T$$ values.
+    - Checkpoint: preliminary measurement of viscosity ($$\eta$$) from trajectories of 3.5-mm diameter spheres, with uncertainty from random error in terminal speed ($$v_T$$) values.
 2. [Week 2 - Exploratory Phase (continued)](week2)
     - Checkpoint: calculated viscosity as a function of sphere diameter, to check assumptions.
 3. [Week 3 - Final Determination of Viscosity](week3)
-    - Checkpoint: final best values for viscosity and uncertainty
+    - Checkpoint: final best values for viscosity and uncertainty.
 4. Week 4 - Scientific Communication
     - Deliverable: a sequence of figures with captions that communicate your reasoning and results.